 Gloster is a tiny town located in the state of Mississippi.
 With a population of 859 people and just one neighborhood, Gloster is the 181st largest community in Mississippi.

-Gloster is a blue-collar town, with 42.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Gloster, you'll notice that it is more blue-collar than most other communities in America.
+42.98% of Gloster’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Gloster is a town of transportation and shipping workers, professionals, and service providers.
 There are especially a lot of people living in Gloster who work in community and social services (10.74%), sales jobs (9.64%), and food service (7.99%).

 Being a small town, Gloster does not have a public transit system used by locals to get to and from work.